-5.8.
+5.5.
 Reporting requirements

-5.8.1.
+5.5.1.
 Request for Report

-AEMO may require an FCAS Provider to submit one or more reports to AEMO demonstrating compliance with any aspect of the MASS.
+If AEMO reasonably considers there might be a non-compliance with the MASS, AEMO may require an FCAS Provider to submit one or more reports to AEMO demonstrating compliance with any aspect of the MASS.
 At the time when AEMO requests the report, AEMO will specify:

-(d) the content of the required report;

-(e) whether the report is required once only, or on a regular basis;

-(f) if AEMO requires regular reports, the frequency of the reports; and

-(g) the due date(s) for the report(s).
+- (a) the content of the required report; - (b) whether the report is required once only, or on a regular basis; - (c) if AEMO requires regular reports, the frequency of the reports; and - (d) the due date(s) for the report(s).